 At one cafe in Delphi, we asked to sit inside as there were no outdoor tables, and they allowed us, but only just inside the door.
 However, a pizzeria near our apartment in Athens had a sign stating it was dog-friendly, so there are some dog-friendly places around.
 Keep an eye out or ask nicely!

 Taking a Dog on Public Transport in Greece

 If you are travelling with a larger dog, they are not as often allowed on public transport and the rules are more complex.
-I recommend checking out this page.
-If getting around Athens, it is possible to instead use a “pet taxi”.
-Check out i-pet taxi and Athens Pet Taxi (use Google Translate to translate from Greek to English).
+If getting around Athens, check out i-pet taxi.
+Regular taxis may also permit dogs inside, but it is up to the driver.

 Looking to travel to the Greek Islands by ferry?
 Read my post about how to get to the islands, whether flying or on ferry, plus my recommendations on getting around on the islands.